kfrederix/single-spa-angular-esm/doc/background.md

 By piecing together all of the above, we can achieve an architecture that is ideal to handle our needs:

 - Angular micro-frontend apps, served/bundled as pure ES Modules by Vite/esbuild
-- Native browser importmap support, enhanced by import-map-injector
+- Native browser importmap support
 - Route-based loading of micro-frontends handled by [single-spa](https://single-spa.js.org)
 - live-reload functionality handled by manually importing `@vite/client` from our MF modules at runtime (only during development)